reymon359/how-to-live/advices/The 2 minutes rule/index.md

 ---
 name: 'The 2 minutes rule'
-description: 'If something takes you more than 2 min just do it.'
 Categories: ['Time', 'Time management', 'Prioritize']
 ---
 # The 2 minutes rule

+If something takes you more than 2 min just do it.
 If something takes you more than 2 minutes to do it just do it.
 If not, postpone it, add it to a to-dos list for later.

 ## Quotes